thoughtbot/ios-on-rails/book/iOS/making_the_post_event_request.md

 ### Using the New Init Method

 Now we just have to use this new init method in the `HUMMapViewController`.
-Change the `addButtonPressed` method to use this new init method and be sure to `#import "HUMEvent.h"`.
+Change the `-addButtonPressed` method to use this new initializer and be sure to `#import "HUMEvent.h"`.

 	// HUMMapViewController.m